 When traversing the levels, you can expect to come across hordes of enemies to blast into space with your gun and a bunch of obstacles for you to overcome.
 It's a satisfying Game Boy game that continues to hold up well today.
 If you're someone who appreciates a good retro title this is the one for you, though maybe go for the Switch version, as the original is both pricey and hard to get ahold of.

-As you can probably guess if you’re familiar with the series, these games take you on fun platforming adventures.
-The best thing about them all being in one collection is that you don’t need to worry about collecting the original versions across a multitude of platforms (my boxed copy of Mega Man 2 on NES is a pride and joy in my collection, though).
+As you can probably guess if you're familiar with the franchise, these games take you on fun platforming adventures.
+One of the best things about this collection is the price.
+It's not cheap collecting retro games, much less ones that date back to the NES, so having a viable option to play them on more of a modest budget is great.
+Admittedly, my original copy of Mega Man 2 is a standout in my NES collection.

 However, they're still just as difficult now as they were back then, but the updated graphics make it a real pleasure to revisit such a prestigious series of games.
 Personally, Mega Man 2 is my favorite, but I can't say that any of them are bad, meaning you get even more value for your money.